lextoumbourou/notes/st095-statistics/lesson-1-intro-to-statistical-research-methods.md

     * who was surveyed
     * how the survey was conducted
 * Constructs
-    * Things that are generally difficult to measure precisely:
+    * Things that are generally difficult to measure precisely eg:
         * Happiness
         * Hunger
         * Health